-Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.
+Blessed and holy is he who has part in the first resurrection: on such the second death has no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.

-“On such the second death hath no power [authority]”!
+“On such the second death has no power [authority]”!

 It may be that the victorious saints of Revelation 20:6 have become “fireproof” by having the dross burned out of them beforehand.
 The Lake of Fire, which is the second death, has no authority over them.
 It cannot harm them.
 Fire cannot hurt gold; it succeeds only in making the gold more pure.

 No spiritual fire can hurt one of God’s saints.
 The saints can and do live with the consuming Fire.
 As in the case of Moses’ bush (Exodus 3:2), they are not consumed.